Library of Ruina

-Library of Ruina is an indie deck-building turn-based role-playing game developed and published by South Korean studio Project Moon.
-Initially released for Windows and Xbox One on August 10, 2021, it is a direct sequel to the 2018 PC game Lobotomy Corporation.
+Library of Ruina is an indie deck-building role-playing game developed and published by Project Moon.
+Initially released for Windows and Xbox One on August 10, 2021, it is a sequel to the 2018 game Lobotomy Corporation.

 The game generally received positive reviews for PC, but mixed to negative reviews on console.
 A sequel, Limbus Company, was released in 2023 for Windows, iOS, and Android devices.
-The light novel The Distortion Detective is a side story takes place during the events of Library of Ruina.
-Another light novel, Leviathan, was illustrated as a comic, taking place between Library of Ruinas true ending and the start of Limbus Company.
+The light novel The Distortion Detective is a side story that takes place during the events of Library of Ruina.
+Another light novel, Leviathan, was illustrated as a manga, taking place between Library of Ruinas true ending and the start of Limbus Company.

 Gameplay

-Reception
+Overview

 The titular library is split up into ten unlockable floors for fighting against enemies, or "guests", in battles known as "receptions".
 Before the start of each reception, players enter the preparation phase where they can change equipment and inspect opponents' stats, including HP, Stagger Resist (SR), resistance values, and equipment.
 A reception may span over multiple acts; players upon clearing an act will return to the preparation phase for the next act.
 Librarians' equipment cannot be changed in-between acts; they lose status effects that retain from the last act, but will keep their HP and Emotion level, and their Stagger Resist is recovered to full.

 Library of Ruinas story is primarily shown in a visual novel format.
 Cutscenes about guests and miscellaneous discussions are shown once a reception starts and ends, typically delivered through conversations between two library residents, Angela and Roland.